-Sergio Martino's 2019: AFTER THE FALL OF NEW YORK--filmed in 1983, a post-nuclear Manhattan serves as ground zero for a stealthy battle between mutants, ape men acrobats, robots, and a Catholic-style death cult presided over by a whip-snapping hottie all in leather (Anna Kanakis).
-The 2019 RENT broadcast on FOX, meanwhile, shows NYC in the early-90s as a fantasia of his squalor, where everyone knows your name and the landlord actually apologizes for trying to get you to pay rent... ever.
-Each stars a hunky smoldering-eyed boy in black for whom self-deprecation is anathema.
-But that's just the tip!
+It's not on Prime, you can find the DVD, seek out Sergio Martino's 2019: AFTER THE FALL OF NEW YORK (1983), especially see it before it turns 2020!
+A post-nuclear ("present day") Manhattan serves as ground zero for a stealthy battle between mutants, ape men acrobats, robots, and a Catholic-style death cult presided over by a whip-snapping hottie all in leather (Anna Kanakis).
+I saw it the same night as the 2019 RENT broadcast on FOX, which showed the real 2019... imagining/fantasizing about an idealistic NYC in the early-90s--NYC as one big artist commune, where everyone knows your name and the landlord actually apologizes for trying to get you to pay rent -- a 90s that's really an idealistic imagining of what it must have been like around the time Martino made 2019!

-At the time 2019 was made, ESCAPE FROM NEW YORK (1981) was a big influence on Italian sci-fi.
-It itself was influenced by THE WARRIORS (1978).
-We kids rented them and imagined NYC must be one dangerous place to be.
+At the time 2019 was made, ESCAPE FROM NEW YORK (1981) and THE WARRIORS (1978), NYC seemed one dangerous place to be, crime was at an all-time high.
 Then came CONAN, THE ROAD WARRIOR, helping us learn to drive, and hear da lamentations of der women.
-We could rent all four them all in one night, swirl them together with all the care of an LSD-soaked spider.
+We could rent all four them all in one night and swirl them together with all the care of an LSD-soaked spider.
 If we were 13-15 year-olds, we could make super-8mm versions (ours had titles like SIMBA, SLAYER; ATOMIC NINJA and JOE NIGHTMARE DESCENDS.)
-If we were Italian filmmakers, we could make films with key words like "Warriors" and "Escape" and "New York" (or its boroughs) sewn into their titles.
+If we were Italian filmmakers, we could make films with key words like "Warriors," "Barbarians", "Raiders", "Ark," (still a big hit) and "Escape" and "New York" (or its boroughs) sewn into their titles.

-Taken chronologically, deep in hindsight, you can feel how their influences were once influenced themselves: THE WARRIORS came out of a late-70s yen for 'Brooklyn street gang movies' which were ignited by the Fonze, and Travolta's Vinnie Barbarino/Saturday Night Fever/Grease hat trick, merged with the waning late 60s biker gang subgenre (via THE WILD ANGELS) and the urban revenge film of the early 70s, (via DEATH WISH, TAXI DRIVER).
-The street gang archetype became more and more became a fantasy about the cesspool that was 70s NYC--so crime-ridden and filthy they just put a wall around it and make the city itself the prison--on the other.
-ESCAPE FROM NEW YORK and THE WARRIORS swirled together in our collective mind, and films with the key words "warriors," "escape" and "New York" (or its boroughs) came rushing across the Atlantic.
+But even the big four or five influences I'm discussing weren't born in a vacuum: THE WARRIORS came out of a late-70s yen for 'Brooklyn street gang movies' which were ignited by the Fonze (ayyy!) and Travolta's Vinnie Barbarino/Saturday Night Fever/Grease hat trick, which merged with the waning late 60s biker gang subgenre (via THE WILD ANGELS) and the urban revenge film of the early 70s, (via DEATH WISH, TAXI DRIVER).
+The street gang archetype became more and more a fantasy about the cesspool that was 70s NYC, by then so crime-ridden and filthy they just put a wall around it and make the city itself the prison, i.e. ESCAPE FROM NEW YORK.

 1. 1990: THE BRONX WARRIORS